Jim Thorpe reinstated as sole winner for 1912 Olympic golds - NewsBreak

 In 1982 — 29 years after Thorpe’s death — the IOC gave duplicate gold medals to his family, but his Olympic records were not reinstated, nor was his status as the sole gold medalist of the two events.

 Two years ago, a Bright Path Strong petition advocated declaring Thorpe the outright winner of the pentathlon and decathlon in 1912.
-The IOC had listed him as a co-champion in the official record book.
+The IOC had listed him as a co-champion in the official record book.3 Athens men arrested for attempted theft of catalytic converters

 “We welcome the fact that, thanks to the great engagement of Bright Path Strong, a solution could be found,” IOC President Thomas Bach said.
 “This is a most exceptional and unique situation, which has been addressed by an extraordinary gesture of fair play from the National Olympic Committees concerned.”